-The channel registers are 16-bit registers that select which channels are currently active, which inputs are selected for each channel, and which setup configures the ADC for that channel.
+The channel registers are 16-bit registers used to select which channels are currently active, which inputs are selected for each channel, and which setup is used to configure the ADC for that channel.

 Table 33.
 Bit Descriptions for CH0